pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 If the value of *input* expression changes, then the value referenced by *output* path is updated using either put or delta update methods.

-A handful of short forms can be used to specify a Signal K path in both *input* and *output*.
+There are three notational styles ('path', 'notification' and 'switch') which can be used to specify operands in both *input* and *output* and the plugin can be configured to associate a particular default update method with each style.

 #### Example 1: Make a relay track the value of a switch
 ```